 So we went to look around, hoping it was our lucky day.

-Still, we walked through all the paths, scanning the ground with our eyes, as the girls checked in each of the playhouses.
+We began walking the paths, scanning the ground with our eyes as the girls checked inside each of the playhouses.

-After about ten minutes, Manley was ready to give up.
+After searching a while, Gary was ready to give up.
 I was kind of intrigued to see how strongly I felt about the ring.
 Perhaps I’m more sentimental than I thought!
-It was definintely not the monetary value (there’s little or none) but thinking of how far it had come in this marriage, it would be sad to lose it now.
+It was definitely not the monetary value (there’s little or none) but thinking of how far it had come in this marriage, it would be sad to lose it now.

 I wasn’t giving up.
 Looking around I realized we hadn’t checked the water area.

 Did you guys go across the bridge?
-I asked the question slightly dreading the answer.
+I asked, rather dreading the answer.

 At the side of the property there was a large, marshy swamp, about 50 feet wide, with a rickety bridge running over it.

-Yes, Manley said, We started to go over the bridge but it was so shaky we stopped half way and turned back.
+Yes, Gary answered.
+We started to go over the bridge but it was so shaky we stopped half way and turned back.